 - Candidates must complete the online Declaration of Degree Candidacy form to declare their intent to graduate, according to the following schedule.
-Students intending to graduate at the completion of any semester must declare by the end of the preceding semester. - 2.
-Candidates must have fulfilled all degree program requirements and must have attained a minimum grade point average of 3.0, earning no more than 6 graduate hours of "C", and no graduate hours of "D" or "F"; - 3.
+Students intending to graduate at the completion of any semester must declare by the end of the preceding semester. - Candidates must have fulfilled all degree program requirements and must have attained a minimum grade point average of 3.0, earning no more than 2 graduate course grades of "C", and no graduate course grades of "D" or "F"; - 3.
 Candidates must be recommended by the Faculty and approved by the Board of Trustees.

-Graduate Program Degree Requirements Degree Requirements Exemption
+Graduate Program Degree Requirements

+Degree Requirements Exemption